 Position: Executive Director, Fiscal Sponsorship & Stewardship Coordinator

-Kirk has an MBA in Sustainable Business from Bainbridge Graduate Institute and a background in conflict management.
+Kirk has an MBA in Sustainable Business and a background in conflict management.
 Kirk, his wife and two sons live in Corvallis.
-He enjoys refereeing soccer and coaching wrestling, and also playing soccer, Ultimate Frisbee, and surfing.
+In his free time he enjoys refereeing soccer, whitewater kayaking, and surfing.
 His favorite thing is to row his family down wild and scenic rivers throughout the West.

 Position: Fiscal Manager

 Molly Davis is the Fiscal Manager at CPRCD and has over 15 years of experience in accounting.
 She grew up on a grass seed farm in Monroe, Molly now lives on small farm in Scio along the North Santiam River with her husband and two kids where they raise cattle and horses.
 She enjoys working with horses and barrel racing.
 She competes in rodeos and barrel races throughout the Northwest.

 Connie joined the CPRC&D in 2014.
 She brings 20 years of natural resource education, communications, public relations and non-profit management support and experience to the team.
 She grew up in Arizona, and received an BS in Land Use Planning from Northern Arizona University and a Master's in Natural Resource Education, Interpretation and Communication from the OSU College of Forestry.
 She worked as a planner in Arizona for six years then moved to Oregon to switch careers to outdoor education.
 SHe had worked with other non-profits including Outdoor School and Summer Camps with OMSI, and as Education Director for both Chintimini Wildlife Center and the Corvallis Environmental Center.
 In her free time, Connie enjoys hiking, gardening, and spending time with her husband and two boys skiing, mountain biking and playing baseball.